Undergraduate Catalog

 Semester credits: 4.

-*Students may withdraw from a First-Year Seminar course only if withdrawing from all classes during the semester.
+*Without approval of the director, students may withdraw from a First-Year Seminar course only if withdrawing from all classes during the semester.

 Bibliographic Research in Writing